In 2018, a missing comma in the state's overtime laws once cost a Portland dairy company a staggering $5 million!

 As an in-house legal counsel, you know that overlooking such details can have disastrous consequences for your business.
 But staying on top of contract risk is not easy either - and we understand that all too well.

-In this post, we'll share proven tips and strategies for mastering contract risk management, saving your business' reputation, and keeping the commas (and cash) where they belong.
+In this post, we'll share proven tips and strategies for mastering contract risk management, saving your business's reputation, and keeping the commas (and cash) where they belong.

-Read on to understand how you can reduce the likelihood of costly disputes and protect your organization's interests by effectively managing contract risk.
+Read on to learn how you can reduce the likelihood of costly disputes and protect your organization's interests by effectively managing contract risk.

 What is contract risk management?